Winter Hiking Clothes For Women | How To Stay Warm And Dry in the Winter

 Outer Layers

-The outer layer should be a material that will protect you from the weather conditions.
+The outer layer should be a material that will protect you from the winter weather conditions.
 So if it is snowing or raining, it should be waterproof.
 If it’s windy, it should be able to break the wind.

 I don’t wear a waterproof outer layer often when I hike because here in Utah our climate is pretty dry so our snow isn’t wet.
 I also find that I sometimes get too hot.
 But on days where the wind is really blowing the snow, I will wear one of these to stay warm.